 A GitHub Releases alternative for customer-facing release notes

-When GitHub Releases is enough
+When GitHub Releases is still the right choice

-Where GitHub Releases breaks for SaaS communication
+Where GitHub Releases stops working for SaaS

-GitHub Releases vs Paperstick
+GitHub Releases vs Paperstick at a glance

 | Area | GitHub Releases | Paperstick |